hillelstudy/Project/README.md

-# Project which added on Github
+# Project which added on the Github